CaioCouto/attendance-handler/README.md

 # Attendance Handler

-## What is my project and what does it do?
+## What is this project and what does it do?
 I started working for and education company and they asked all the instructor to register attendance and content to their system.
 Since it envolved a lot of repetitive clicking, I decided to create a semi-autonomous bot to help me in this task.

 Using Selenium and Pandas, the bot is reponsible for: